Gotland: Middle Ages

 Early on, Gotland became a commercial center, with the town of Visby the most important Hanseatic city in the Baltic Sea.
 In late medieval times, the island had twenty district courts (tings), each represented by its elected judge at the island-ting, called landsting.
 New laws were decided at the landsting, which also took other decisions regarding the island as a whole.
+The earliest recorded law for the island is Gutalagen, which was written around 1220 CE and remained in use until 1645 when Sweden regained control of the island from Denmark.

 The city of Visby and rest of the island were governed separately, and a civil war caused by conflicts between the German merchants in Visby and the peasants they traded with in the countryside had to be put down by King Magnus III of Sweden in 1288.
 In 1361, Valdemar Atterdag of Denmark invaded the island.
 About 1,500 Gotlandic farmers were killed by the Danish invaders after massing for the Battle of Mästerby.
 The Victual Brothers occupied the island in 1394 to set up a stronghold as a headquarters of their own in Visby.
 At last, Gotland became a fief of the Teutonic Knights, awarded to them on the condition that they expel the piratical Victual Brothers from their fortified sanctuary.
 An invading army of Teutonic Knights conquered the island in 1398, destroying Visby and driving the Victual Brothers from Gotland.
 In 1409, Grand Master Ulrich von Jungingen of the Teutonic Knights guaranteed peace with the Kalmar Union of Scandinavia by selling the island of Gotland to Queen Margaret of Denmark, Norway and Sweden.

 The authority of the landsting was successively eroded after the island was occupied by the Teutonic Order, then sold to Eric of Pomerania and after 1449 ruled by Danish governors.
 In late medieval times, the ting consisted of twelve representatives for the farmers, free-holders or tenants.

 Early modern period

 Since the Treaty of Brömsebro in 1645, the island has remained under Swedish rule.

-On 19 September 1806, the Swedish government offered the sovereignty of Gotland to the Order of St. John of Jerusalem, who had been expelled from Malta in 1798, but the Order rejected the offer since it would have meant renouncing their claim to Malta.
+On 19 September 1806, Gustav IV Adolf offered the sovereignty of Gotland to the Order of St. John of Jerusalem, who had been expelled from Malta in 1798, but the Order rejected the offer since it would have meant renouncing their claim to Malta.
 The Order never regained its territory, and eventually it reestablished itself in Rome as the Sovereign Military Order of Malta.

 On 22 April 1808, during the Finnish War between Sweden and Russia, a Russian army landed on the southeastern shores of Gotland near Grötlingbo.
 Under command of Nikolai Andreevich Bodisko 1,800 Russians took the city of Visby without any combat or engagement, and occupied the island.
 A Swedish naval force rescue expedition was sent from Karlskrona under the command of admiral Rudolf Cederström with 2,000 men; the island was liberated and the Russians capitulated.
 Russian forces left the island on 18 May 1808.